-- SPECIAL PRECAUTIONS FOR HANDLING GAS CYLINDERS: Compressed gases can present significant safety hazards.
-The following rules are applicable to work situations in which cylinders are being used. - Before Use: Move cylinders with a suitable hand-truck.
-Do not drag, slide or roll cylinders.
-Do not drop cylinders or permit them to strike each other.
-Secure cylinders firmly.
-Leave the valve protection cap (where provided) in-place until cylinder is ready for use. - During Use: Use designated CGA fittings and other support equipment.
+SPECIAL PRECAUTIONS FOR HANDLING GAS CYLINDERS (Continued):

+- During Use: Use designated CGA fittings and other support equipment.
 Do not use adapters.
 Do not use oils or grease on gas-handling fittings or equipment.
 Immediately contact the supplier if there are any difficulties associated with operating the cylinder valve.
 Never insert an object (e.g wrench, screwdriver, pry bar, etc.) into valve cap openings.
 Doing so may damage the valve, causing a leak to occur.
 Use an adjustable strap wrench to remove over-tight or rusted caps.
 Never strike an arc, on a compressed gas cylinder or make a cylinder part of and electric circuit. - After Use: Close main cylinder valve.
 Replace valve protection cap.
 Close valve after each use and when empty.
-Mark empty cylinders "EMPTY". - PROTECTIVE PRACTICES DURING MAINTENANCE OF CONTAMINATED EQUIPMENT: Refer to current CGA Guidelines for information on protective practices during maintenance of contaminated equipment.
+Mark empty cylinders "EMPTY".